byuflowlab/FLOWFarm.jl/README.md

 There are four main steps to setting up and running an analysis in FlowFarm.
 (1) setting up the problem description, (2) setting up the analysis model set, and (3) running the analysis.
-Details for settin up an optmization will depend heavily on the optimization package you are using, your objective, and your design variables.
+Details for settin up an optimization will depend heavily on the optimization package you are using, your objective, and your design variables.
 Optimization examples using various packages are provided in the example scripts located in the test directory.